youtype/boto34/README.md

 - Type safety for all [400+ AWS services](./services.md)
 - Auto-completion for every client, resource, request, response, waiter, and paginator
 - Support for `boto3`, `aiobotocore` and `aioboto3`
+- Compatible with [PyCharm](https://www.jetbrains.com/pycharm/), no 100% CPU load this time

 ## What is not included